FloraFinder.com

 Publisher: Oxford University Press, 2006

-Comments: Lists 1400 species of the northeastern United States, organized by flower color, then leaf characteristics.
-Descriptions are short and fairly non-technical.
+Comments: This is my hands down favorite for identifying northeastern US wildflowers.
+It lists 1400 species of the northeastern United States, organized by flower color, then leaf characteristics.
+Descriptions are compact, fairly non-technical, yet incredibly precise, with unique identifying features in boldface.
 There is a photo (sometimes with additional inset photos) for each species.
-Range maps are fairly detailed, not just restricted to state boundaries.
+Photos are superb, with dark backgrounds that emphasize the subject.
+Range maps are detailed, not just restricted to state boundaries.
 Each pair of opposing pages lists species descriptions on the left page, and photos on the right, for several related species.
+The authors have done a superb job grouping related species.
+I'm a bit disappointed with the binding, though.
+If you will use this book frequently, consider the hardcover edition.
 445 pages.

 Eastern North America

-Peterson Field Guides: A Field Guide to Medicinal Plants and Herbs
+Peterson Field Guides: Eastern/Central Medicinal Plants and Herbs

 Publisher: Houghton Mifflin, 2000